-communications agency communications department of various organisations and the catch phrase you will hear during the development of a proposal or strategy is the "big idea".
+communications agency or communications department of various by their emotional thinking than their organisations and the catch phrase you will hear during the development of a proposal or strategy is the "big idea".
 Organizations or clients are always looking to fit a big idea into their strategies and campaigns.
 Once the big idea is incorporated into the document, what immediately follows is another buzzword, measurement.